cathug/turntable-tachometer/README.md

 * Arduino ATMega328 based controller - I am using Arduino Duemilanove
 * Nokia 5110 LCD display
 * Custom IR module - *see schematics below for more details*
+* 5V to 3V Level-shifter for LCD display (I am using two 74VHCU04s)

 The code is written for **ATMega328-based Arduinos** in mind.
 Slight modifications are required before compiling the source code for other Arduinos.